-- Certificates are distributed at our annual Prize Giving Ceremony - this year on Friday 18 November at the University of Warwick's Butterworth Hall - If you are unable to attend certificates will be available to collect from our main reception from Tuesday 22 November.
-Photo ID will be required - Third party collection details must be sent in writing to the Examinations Officer by the pupil or parent from a known email address.
-Photo ID will be required when collecting - Employers, Colleges and Universities will ask to see original certificates.
-In the event of lost certificates, exam boards charge in the region of £50 each in order to provide a certified statement of results
+- Certificates are distributed at our annual Prize Giving Ceremony - this year on Friday 24 November at the University of Warwick's Butterworth Hall - For anyone unable to attend Prize giving, details for collection of certificates will be emailed home after the event. - Certificates are valuable and cannot be replaced.

+Employers, Colleges and Universities will ask to see original certificates and, in the event of lost certificates, exam boards charge in the region of £50 each in order to provide a certified statement of results.